Education in Florida

-The Florida education system consists of public and private schools in Florida, including the State University System of Florida (SUSF), the Florida College System (FCS), the Independent Colleges and Universities of Florida (ICUF) and other private institutions, and also secondary and primary schools as well as virtual schools.
+The Florida education system consists public, private and parochial schools in Florida, including the State University System of Florida (SUSF), the Florida College System (FCS), the Independent Colleges and Universities of Florida (ICUF) and other private institutions, and also secondary and primary schools as well as virtual schools.
 Florida has charter schools and programs for homeschooling.
 It also has a school choice program.

 Overview

 Florida's public primary and secondary schools are administered by the Florida Department of Education (FLDOE).
 FLDOE also has authority over the Florida College System.
 The State University System is under the authority of the Florida Board of Governors.

 As mandated by the Florida Constitution, Article IX, section 4, Florida has 67 school districts, one for each county.
 All are separate from municipal government.
 School districts tax property within their jurisdictions to support their budgets.

 Florida has hundreds of private schools of all types.
 The FLDOE has no authority over private school operations.
 Private schools may or may not be accredited, and achievement tests are not required for private school graduating seniors.
 Many private schools obtain accreditation and perform achievement tests to show parents the school's interest in educational performance.

 In the 2021-2022 school year, about 152,000 students in Florida were homeschooled.
 That number compares to about 55,000 homeschooled students in 2008 and 89,000 in 2017-2018.
 According to the FLDOE, homeschooling parents must maintain "a portfolio of activities, records and materials showing student work" for two years; the parents must submit this portfolio to officials of their local school district if required in writing.
 Homeschooling students are also required to undergo, each year, one of five academic evaluation options.
 The parents must submit the results of the evaluation to their local school district.

 In August 2023, restrictions were placed on the teaching of Shakespearean plays and literature by Florida teachers in order to comply with state law.